TheLastBilly/xenoncontained/NOTES.md

 $ docker-compose build
 ```

-## The image mage size is over 1.6 GB?!
+## The image size is over 1.6 GB?!

 Yeah, I don't know why it does that yet.
 You can decrease the size of approx. 700 MB by login into the container and deleting **/libxenon**: